 1. Eat meat in moderation.

 Stick to the 80/20 rule; that is, make 80 percent of what you eat fresh veggies and fruits, legumes, olive oil, avocados, nuts and even some whole grains.
 Limit meat and other animal protein to about 20 percent.
-Instead of eating a whole bowl of meatballs, limit yourself to 1 large meatball or 3 to 4 small ones.
+Instead of eating a whole bowl of meatballs, limit yourself to 1-1.5 large meatballs or 3-5 small ones.

 3. Bake meatballs in the oven at a medium temp, don’t fry them.